 In response to Mr R's complaint, Options has told us that it thinks it was brought to us out of time.
 And it doesn't consent to us investigating it.
-Mr R's investment was made in June 2013 and the complaint was made to Options by Mr R's representative in March 2020.
+Mr R's investment was made in or around May or June 2013 and the complaint was made to Options by Mr R's representative in March 2020.
 So that's longer than the six years allowed under our rules.
 Options also says that Mr R should have known more than three years before he complained that he had cause to complain to Options.
 It says it thinks that because Mr R signed paperwork when he applied for the SIPP, acknowledging the rights that he was giving up from his existing scheme, this means he should have known he could complain back then in 2013.

-Our investigator didn't think that Mr R was aware, or should reasonably have become aware, that he could complain before 2019.
-She didn't think that acknowledging that he'd be giving up certain rights meant that Mr R should have known he'd suffered a loss and that Options may be responsible.
-In or around November 2019, Mr R made enquiries of his representative, having learnt from friends that there may be a problem with his pension.
+Our investigator didn't think that Mr R was aware, or should reasonably have become aware, that he could complain before caselaw made it clear in late 2018 that SIPP providers could be responsible for customers' losses.
+He also didn't think that acknowledging that he'd be giving up certain rights meant that he should have known he'd suffered a loss and that Options may be responsible.
+In or around 2019, Mr R made enquiries of his representative.
 He then brought his complaint to Options in March 2020, once he'd been advised by his representative that Options had likely done something wrong.
 So, our investigator considered that the complaint had been brought within three years of when Mr R knew, or should reasonably have known, he had cause for complaint against Options.
 So it was in time.
 Options didn't respond.

 Our investigator also thought that the due diligence that Options undertook on Caledonian was deficient.
 If Options had carried out its obligations properly, it would have recognised that Caledonian was likely to be providing unsuitable advice to Mr R, contrary to regulation.
 It should also have seen that there was a significant risk of consumer detriment in accepting instructions from Caledonian - and hence it shouldn't have accepted any business from it.
-So, she recommended that Mr R's complaint be upheld.
+So, he recommended that Mr R's complaint be upheld.
 And compensation be paid.
-Options didn't respond to the merits aspects of our investigator's opinion either.
+Options didn't respond to the merits' aspects of our investigator's opinion either.